 - Zoom in/out with mouse wheel

-- Save by pressing SHIFT+S or via pause menu
+- Save by pressing SHIFT+S or via the pause menu

-- Pick colors with left button on the sprite
+- Pick colors with right mouse button on the sprite

 Super cool!
 Sometimes I'm like, 'Man if I could only just get rid of this one color and bring in one more shade of this other'...now I can!
 And it doesn't feel like a total destruction of the concept of Pico8 to me either...